John O'Shea: 2007–2011

 Throughout the 2008–09 season, O'Shea became a regular within the team, deputising at right-back because of injuries to Gary Neville and Wes Brown.
 On 20 January 2009, O'Shea scored his first goal of the season against Derby County in the second leg of the League Cup semi-final.
-O'Shea then started the 2009 Football League Cup Final, before being replaced by Nemanja Vidić on 76 minutes, United won the game 4–1 on penalties.
+O'Shea then started the 2009 Football League Cup final, before being replaced by Nemanja Vidić on 76 minutes, United won the game 4–1 on penalties.
 On 29 April 2009, O'Shea scored the only goal of the game in the first leg of the Champions League semi-final against Arsenal, this set United up to go on and win in the second leg by 4–1 on aggregate.
-O'Shea started and played the full 90 minutes in the 2009 Champions League Final 2–0 loss to Barcelona, and by many accounts was one of United's better performers on the night.
-Sir Alex Ferguson had promised O'Shea, who was an unused substitute in the 2008 Champions League Final, a starting place in the 2009 final for his contribution to the team that season.
+O'Shea started and played the full 90 minutes in the 2009 Champions League final 2–0 loss to Barcelona, and by many accounts was one of United's better performers on the night.
+Sir Alex Ferguson had promised O'Shea, who was an unused substitute in the 2008 Champions League final, a starting place in the 2009 final for his contribution to the team that season.

 O'Shea captained United for the second time against Birmingham City in their first game of the 2009–10 Premier League season.
-He celebrated his 350th appearance fittingly by scoring his first league goal in over two years against Stoke City on 29 September 2009, firing in a header in a 2–0 win.
-He captained the team for the third time in the second leg of United's 2010–11 UEFA Champions League semi-final victory over Schalke 04.
+On his 350th appearance he scored his first league goal in over two years against Stoke City on 29 September 2009, a header in a 2–0 win.
+He captained the team for the third time in the second leg of United's 2010–11 UEFA Champions League semi-final victory over Schalke 04, but was not named in the squad for the final.
 O'Shea made 393 total appearances for Manchester United.